Shashank-Vishwakarma/RedSpace/README.md

+# RedSpace
-# RedSpace - An In-Memory database cache inspired by Redis
+RedSpace is an in-memory database cache inspired by Redis, focusing on high performance, efficient data handling.